-In 2014, the primary concern related to content marketing is going be the semantic search.
-Users are expected to focus on semantic search much more, therefore being keyword specific would not be enough; understanding the expectation of the searcher and contextual meaning of the search string will be given priority.
-Therefore, your web content needs to be focused towards being semantic, rather than keyword rich.
+In 2014, the primary concern related to content marketing is going to be semantic search.
+Users are expected to focus much more on semantic search, so being keyword specific would not be enough; understanding the expectations of the searcher and the contextual meaning of the search string will be given priority.
+Therefore, your web content needs to be focused more on being semantic than keyword-rich.

-The Hummingbird algorithm update introduced the norm of concepts in the place of keyword matches, in favor of semantic search.
-Hence existing website content needs to be updated with proper semantic markup, in order to improve SEO.
-With semantic markup allows you to reinforce the meaning of content in to the website using HTML, so you just don’t define the site structure and appearance.
+The Hummingbird algorithm update introduced the norm of concepts in place of keyword matches, in favour of semantic search.
+Hence, existing website content needs to be updated with proper semantic markup in order to improve SEO.
+With semantic markup, you can use HTML to reinforce the meaning of the website’s content rather than define its structure and appearance.

 Mobile content will also be a prominent SEO challenge for 2014.
-Marketers need to put more emphasis mobile content accessibility.
-Hummingbird algorithm update enforces content marketers to include responsive content, which is accessible on any platform – be it a desktop or a smartphone.
+Marketers need to put more emphasis on mobile content accessibility.
+The Hummingbird algorithm update requires content marketers to include responsive content, which is accessible on any platform, be it a desktop or a smartphone.
 This capability will become a critical ranking factor in 2014.

-Amidst of all the new challenges, the same factors that mastered SEO in 2013 would still be relevant for 2014.
-For the content marketers, it will be quite a challenge to stay ahead of the updates to ranking algorithms, understand them and upgrade their content strategies accordingly.
-Google’s already published SEO guidelines for regular content update and social media marketing promotion will still enable the successful search engine marketers to get competitiveness with their content.
+Despite all of the new challenges, the same factors that mastered SEO in 2013 will remain relevant in 2014.
+For content marketers, it will be quite a challenge to stay ahead of the updates to ranking algorithms, understand them, and upgrade their content strategies accordingly.
+Google’s already-published SEO guidelines for regular content updates and social media marketing promotion will still enable successful search engine marketers to be competitive with their content.